geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The expanding fruits in size and flavour grow,

-Till their bright rinds with ripening lustre glow ;
+Till their bright rinds with ripening lustre glow;